 If planting parsnips in a container, it needs to have a depth of at least 12 inches to ensure healthy plants.
+10-gallon Air Pots, or small Root Pouch grow bags are a great choice for this purpose.
 The parsnip roots need to be able to grow straight down.
 These should be spaced 6 inches apart to make the best use of the container.
 After 6 weeks, thin out the seedlings to 6 inches spacing for good airflow.
 Growing this plant in a container allows you to have more control over the soil and create the loose, well-dug soil that parsnip plants thrive in.

 Parsnips are not difficult to grow but pay attention to a few particulars of this root vegetable as it can be picky about too much nitrogen and its moisture levels.
 You will have the best success direct sowing the seed outdoors in garden beds and interplanting it and keeping the bed weed-free.
 Patience is a virtue here.
 After you wait, the rewards are great for this long-season crop!